allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 author: [michal.kowalcze]
 tags: [tech, architecture, clean-architecture, ddd, kotlin]
 ---
-[Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) concept has been around for some time and keeps surfacing in one place or another, yet it is not widely adopted.
+[The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) concept has been around for some time and keeps surfacing in one place or another, yet it is not widely adopted.
 In this post I would like to introduce this topic in a less conventional way: starting with customer’s needs and going through various stages to present a solution that is clean-enough to satisfy concepts